NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Fulu Compendium.md

 * * *

 **Effect** You rip a page from the fulu compendium and cast it in a wide arc; as it flies in that arc, it multiplies into a storm of fulus.
-All undead creatures in a 30-foot emanation are affected by a [[Equipment/Spirit-Sealing Fulu|Spirit-Sealing Fulu]] with a DC 25 Will check save DC of 25.
+All undead creatures in a @Template\[emanation|distance:30\] are affected by a [[Equipment/Spirit-Sealing Fulu|Spirit-Sealing Fulu]] with a DC 25 Will check save DC of 25.

 *Source: Pathfinder Secrets of Magic*
 *OGL*